 - Disney Death: Stitch.
 The Tear Jerker moment when everyone thinks Stitch is dead is surprisingly long and drawn out for a Disney movie, so that even snarkers who think Disney would never kill Stitch off begin to have their doubts.

-- Doing In the Scientist: After they are too late to save Stitch from his malfunction and he shuts down, Lilo's tear brings him back to life.
-Pleakley asks Jumba for the scientific explanation.
+- Doing in the Scientist: After they are too late to save Stitch from his malfunction and he shuts down, Lilo's tear brings him back to life.
+Pleakley asks Jumba for a scientific explanation.
 Jumba proudly states (as if he knew any other way to state things) that there is no possible scientific explanation, declares it a miracle, and celebrates.